digital-asset/docs.daml.com/README.md

 unified documentation will be in the `docs/workdir/build` folder; changes to those files should be immediately reflected.

-Do remember, though, that once you are happy with your changes, you have to mirror them as PRs on the daml/canton repositories.
+Remember that once you are happy with your changes, you have to mirror them as PRs on the daml/canton repositories.

 Only changes to the top-level `index.rst` files can be made directly in this